hibouchene/drawing-drum-machine/README.md

 ## Hidden powers

-### bpm
+### tempo

-You can set the bpm programaticaly by using the tempo property of the ddm.
+You can set the tempo programaticaly by using the tempo property of the ddm.
 Like this :

 _html_